Localism (politics): Localism and developing countries

 Many localists are concerned with the problems of developing countries.
 Many advocate that developing countries should aim to rely on their own goods and services to escape from what they see are the unfair trade relations with the developed world.
 George Monbiot claims this idea does not recognise the fact that, even if developing countries often get a raw deal in trade relations, refusing to trade at all would be a significant blow, as the countries need the revenue generated by trade.

 Some localists are also against immigration from poor countries to rich ones.
 One of the problems they claim results from such immigration is the drain on the intellectual resources of poor countries, so called brain drain.
 For example, in the past decade, Bulgaria is estimated to have lost more than 50,000 qualified scientists and skilled workers through emigration every year.
 About a fifth of them were highly educated specialists in chemistry, biology, medicine and physics.

-International relations

-Some localists are against political intervention and peace keeping measures.
-They believe that communities should find solutions to their own problems and in their own time, in whatever fashion they decide.
-They believe that all societies are capable of achieving long term peace once given the opportunity to do so.